 - Run your disposal regularly.
 Frequent use helps prevent rust and corrosion.

-- Grind hard materials such as small chicken or fish bones (no large animal bones), egg shells, and even fruit pits.
+- Grind hard materials such as small chicken or fish bones (no large animal bones).
 These create a scouring action inside the grind chamber that will help clean the garbage disposal’s walls.

 The most important thing to remember is, do not put anything in the garbage disposal that is not a biodegradable food.
 When in doubt, throw it out!